olivernash/olivernash/README.md

 I'm a researcher in AI policy and collective intelligence, and a director at the [Institute for the Future of Work (IFOW)](https://www.ifow.org).
-My research at [UCL STEaPP](https://www.ifow.org)focuses on the intersection of AI, public policy, and collective intelligence, with a particular focus on AI governance**, labour market impacts, systemic risks and skills development.
+My research at [UCL STEaPP](https://www.ifow.org) and IFOW focuses on the intersection of AI, public policy, and collective intelligence, with a particular focus on the impact of AI on the labour market and work from a socio-technical perspective.

 ## Current focus areas
 - **AI Policy:** Analysing the impact of frontier AI on the labour market and work, with a focus on socio-technical governance frameworks and collective intelligence.